Leventhan/holmusk/README.md

 node index.js {number of pages to scrape} {brand}

 ```
+> You can call `node index.js` without arguments to use the default 1, 'generic' parameters.
+Each page contains 20 food items.

-At this point, the food objects will have been saved into the API database.
+At this point, the food objects will have been saved into the database.

 ## API Routes